radar/guides/security.md

   * `gem install gemname -P MediumSecurity`: All signed dependent gems must be verified.
   * `bundle --trust-policy MediumSecurity`: Same as above, except Bundler only recognizes the long `--trust-policy` flag, not the short `-P`.
+  * Caveat: Gem certificates are trusted globally, such that adding a cert.pem for one gem automatically trusts all gems signed by that cert.
 * Risks of being pwned, as described by [Benjamin Smith's Hacking with Gems talk](http://lanyrd.com/2013/rulu/scgxzr/)

 Building Gems